Are you required to pay fees to study at Linköping University?

-Citizens from countries outside the European Union (EU), European Economic Area (EEA) and Switzerland must pay application and tuition fees for higher education in Sweden.
+- If you are a citizen from a country outside the European Union (EU), European Economic Area (EEA) or Switzerland, then you must pay an application fee to University Admissions and tuition fees to Linköping University (LiU).

-An application fee of SEK 900 (Swedish kronor) must be paid to University Admissions when applying for a programme or course.
-You pay one application fee per semester, regardless of how many programmes or courses you apply to.
-You must pay the application fee before the deadline, as set by University Admissions in Sweden, in order for your application to be processed and considered.
-More information can be found on the University Admissions in Sweden website:
+An application fee of SEK 900 (Swedish kronor) must be paid to University Admissions when applying for a programme or course to cover the processing of your application.
+You must pay the application fee before the deadline, as set by University Admissions in Sweden, for your application to be processed and considered.
+More information can be found on the University Admissions website.

 Tuition fees at Linköping University cover the following benefits: